taverntesting/taverntesting.github.io/documentation.md

 - `body` - Assuming the response is json, check the body against the values given.
 Expects a mapping (possibly nested) key: value pairs/lists.
+  This can also use an external check function, described further down.
 - `headers` - a mapping of key: value pairs that will be checked against the headers.
 - `redirect_query_params` - Checks the query parameters of a redirect url passed